 According to Group policy, interest rate trends and the duration of the Group's financing needs are monitored on a forward looking basis.
 Consequently, decisions about the duration and the mix between fixed and floating rate debt are taken on an ad-hoc basis.
-As a result, all short-term loans have been con-
+As a result, all short-term loans have been concluded with floating rates.
+Medium to long-term loans have been concluded partly with fixed and partly with floating rates.